ditherr/diamond-prediction/README.md

 ### 🔧 How does it work?

-Built with Streamlit and it encapsulates a comprehensive Python environment that includes all necessary libraries.
+This is an End-to-End Machine Learning Project that Built with Streamlit and it encapsulates a comprehensive Python environment that includes all necessary libraries.
 The Web-App only playing with Python and Streamlit function to provide everything inside (visualization, prediction, etc.)